toburger/it.bz.noi.community-api/README.md

 # it.bz.noi.community-api

-This AWS Lambda service acts as a proxy service over the Dynamics 365 API provided to NOI Technology by Würt Phoenix.
+This AWS Lambda service acts as a proxy service over the Dynamics 365 API provided to NOI Technology by Würth Phoenix.

 ## Table of contents